 The Old Permic Unicode block was proposed to be included in Unicode in 2011, which was accepted in 2014, and currently there are several fonts that support these characters.
-An Android mobile keyboard has also been published8.
+An Android mobile keyboard has also been published9.
 The script is not actively used in modern communication, although small clusters of enthusiasts do exist at least in Russia and Finland.

-The script has been compared to Cyrillic and Greek characters (Penttilä 1924; Stipa 1960), as well as, less convincingly, to e.g. the Old Turkic script (Ponarjadov 1996) and the Phoenician alphabet (Turkin 1996), and the possible influence of Komi traditional written signs, known as pas '(property) sign', has also been extensively discussed (cf. Korolev & Savel'eva 1996), but to the authors' knowledge as yet no thorough comparative study of how the different scripts and signs exactly relate to each other at the character level, and which influence is visible where, has been conducted.
+The script has been compared to Cyrillic and Greek characters (Penttilä 1924; Stipa 1960), as well as, less convincingly, to e.g. the Old Turkic script (Ponarjadov 1996) and the Phoenician alphabet (Turkin 1996).
+The possible influence of Komi traditional written signs, known as pas '(property) sign', has also been extensively discussed (cf. Korolev & Savel'eva 1996), but to the authors' knowledge, as of yet, no thorough comparative study has been conducted of how the different scripts and signs exactly relate to each other at the character level, and which influence is visible where.

-7Penttilä (1924: 37) points out that copies of the same text often differ significantly in terms of graphemic legibility.
+8 Penttilä (1924: 37) points out that copies of the same text often differ significantly in terms of graphemic legibility.

-8https://play.google.com/store/apps/details?id=com.majbyr.keyboard
+9 https://play.google.com/store/apps/details?id=com.majbyr.keyboard

 The Old Permic script was used to write the first texts in Old Komi, but later, after knowledge of the script declined, Old Komi texts were transliterated into Cyrillic; there are two extant texts in Cyrillic totalling almost 600 words, and there is therefore much more material in Old Komi in Cyrillic than in the Old Permic script.
-These texts in Cyrillic are also included as they clearly represent the same language form.
-Inclusion of texts in the Old Permic corpus is essentially done based on language, not the script, although the Old Permic script is very distinctive for this language variety.
+The texts in Cyrillic will also be included as they clearly represent the same language form.
+Inclusion of texts in the Old Permic corpus will essentially be done based on language, not the script, although the Old Permic script is very distinctive for this language variety.
+Other Komi treebanks all use contemporary orthographies, with UD_Komi_Zyrian-IKDP also containing dialectal materials written in Cyrillic transcription that still closely follows the current orthography.